TiffanyObiYU/Intro_To_Github/README.md

 - Update: Students are doing personal projects this cycle but will still have to use Github to store or save their projects as they start, build and complete them.

+//Why do you need to know how to use Github?
+- we are building a knowledge database ...

 ## Things to know:

 ### What is Forking?